ngmsoftware/covid-19/README.md

 or
 >> runOptim_SIR_2_beta

-you must have optimization toolbox
+you must have optimization and global optimization toolbox